Community-level Contagion among Diverse Financial Assets: Introduction

 This study draws on high-frequency data consisting of 221 time series of closing prices recorded at 30-minute intervals from April 2019 to May 2023.
 This period is chosen for its inclusion of several major events - both positive and negative - that significantly impact the financial markets.
 Moreover, it is also a time frame analyzed in related research \cite{ngu25}.
 The dataset covers 146 stocks, 49 U.S.-based exchange-traded funds (ETFs) tied to corresponding U.S. indices and 27 cryptocurrencies.
-All of these data were collected from the \href{https://firstratedata.com/}{FirstRate Data} platform.
+All of this data was collected from the \href{https://firstratedata.com/}{FirstRate Data} platform.
 Regarding the methodologies, we use Minimum Spanning Tree (MST) and Louvain community detection to identify the community structure of the assets~\cite{ngu22,wka24}.
 The contagion signals are detected using the well-known Vector Autoregression (VAR) approach~\cite{lon10}.
 In addition, measurement noise and inherent noise have been proven to exist in financial markets and potentially impact relevant experimental results~\cite{dim21,ngu22}.
 Therefore, to remove this effect from assets, we adopt the Tracy-Widom random matrix theory, which was introduced in \cite{tra94} and has been widely recognized as an efficient theory for noise removal in various areas, especially financial markets~\cite{din22,zhu22,apa20}.

 The remainder of the article is organized as follows: Section \ref{sec:2} presents an overview of related works.
 Section \ref{sec:3} provides a description of the datasets.
 Section \ref{sec:4} discusses methodology, preprocessing procedures and metrics.
 Section \ref{sec:5} describes the experimental results followed by their implications and hypothesis.
-Lastly, the conclusion of this study is given in Section \ref{sec:6}.
+Section \ref{sec:6} provides robustness analyses.
+Lastly, the conclusion of this study is given in Section \ref{sec:7}.